-Recording for 2010-16 has redressed some concerns regarding decline, in that the species is now known from eight tetrads (deriving from the same number of monads).
-Presence at Dartford continues, in ditches not far from the R. Darent (continuity which goes at least back to a specimen gathered by H. Lamb in 1898, in MNE).
-The East Kent fens and the related Stour valley area are represented by finds at Stodmarsh, Preston Marshes and Worth (thence south of Worth as far as Betteshanger Country Park).
-In order to get on terms again with the recorded 1971-80 distribution, if it did better justice to the position in the field than the 1991-2005 survey did, which looks to be the case, we need to establish if presence of M. verticillatum still continues in some of the older locations such as the dykes around Wade Marshes and Birchington.
+Recording for 2010-20 has redressed some concerns regarding decline, in that the species is now known from ten tetrads (deriving from 11 monads).
+Presence at Dartford continues, in ditches not far from the R. Darent (continuity for which goes at least back to a specimen gathered by H. Lamb in 1898, in MNE).
+The East Kent fens and the related Stour valley area are represented by finds at Stodmarsh, Preston Marshes and Worth (thence south of Worth as far as Betteshanger Country Park); and knowledge of presence at the Sandhurst Levels (from the 1950s) has been re-established.

 Myriophyllum verticillatum grows in both still and flowing waters, and so in Kent has been found in ditch, pond and river habitats, primarily in marsh dykes not far from coast or estuary.
 There appears to be some overlap between its ecological requirements and those of the much commoner Myriophyllum spicatum (Spiked Water-milfoil).
 Indeed, most of our current sites for M. verticillatum also have the commoner species in the same tetrad.
 M. verticillatum is supposed to have a preference for calcareous water, and this accounts for many of our East Kent records, but does not explain its presence in other non-calcareous habitats.
-M. spicatum is supposed to be found often in calcareous waters, but to grow in meso-eutrophic or eutrophic waters, and it may that it has a greater tolerance of the effects of nutrient run-off from land serving the water supply.
+M. spicatum is supposed to be found often in calcareous waters, but to grow in mesoeutrophic or eutrophic waters, and it may that it has a greater tolerance of the effects of nutrient run-off from land serving the water supply.